AlexH-HankIT/phpietadmin-gui/README.md

 ## Bugs in 0.5.2:
 - [ ] Reload page after session disconnect
 - [ ] Delete lun: check if line contains default parameter
-- [ ] Session:
-    - [ ] After overwrite, you have to login again
-    - [ ] After session expire logout, you have to login twice
-- [ ] Error while submitting

 ## Roadmap
 In version 0.6: